richrace/RemoteApp/README.md

 This app is created for my Major Project at Aberystwyth University.
 It uses the [Rhodes](http://www.rhomobile.com) framework.

+You need to add your own Google Shopping API key to project in the following file "app/helpers/product_helper.rb"

 ## Author

 Richard Race

+## To Do

+- Add Google API key to XBMC Config
+- Add Music support

 ## Credits